 At your first meeting, be sure to ask questions!
 Association members welcome your questions about the type of work they do, their education and training, and how long they've been in business.
 Ask to see photos or samples of their work, and ask for references.
 Many members also have websites where you can learn more about them and view photos of their work.

 For custom garments, you'll want to bring your design ideas with you to the initial consultation.
 Photos, sketches, sample garments and fabric swatches are all helpful.
 Your sewing pro may also invite you to email links to websites with designs you like so he or she can take a look at them before you meet in person.

 Design details, fabrics, trims, pattern development, fitting issues, and anticipated sewing time all affect the price of a custom garment.
 Your sewing pro will explain the options available to you and then quote pricing according to the choices you've made.
 Custom garments are usually more expensive than ready-to-wear, but there are no additional alterations charges to factor in.
 Your custom garment will be the style, color and fit that flatters you best.

 For alterations, you'll need to bring or wear the undergarments and shoes you plan to wear with the garment being altered.
+Garments should be dry-cleaned or laundered prior to the fitting, so any shrinkage will have taken place before the alterations are done.
 Pricing will depend on the work needed to improve the fit and the way the garment was originally constructed.
-Specialty alterations on garments such as wedding gowns may require more than one fitting.
+Specialty alterations on garments such as wedding gowns will likely require more than one fitting.

 Working With a Sewing and Design Professional